gameblabla/CSE2/README.md

 Super Mario 64 decompilation project](https://github.com/n64decomp/sm64) -
 however, there was more to be found...

-In 2007, a Linux port of Cave Story was made by Peter Mackay and Simon Parzer.
+In 2007, a Linux port of Cave Story was made by Simon Parzer and Peter Mackay.
 Details about it can be found on [Peter's old blog](https://web.archive.org/web/20070911202919/http://aaiiee.wordpress.com:80/).
 This port received an update in 2011, including two shiny new executables.
-What Peter and Simon didn't realise was that they left huge amounts of debugging information in these executables, including the names of every C++ source file, as well as the variables, functions, and structs they contained.
+What they didn't realise was that they left huge amounts of debugging information in these executables, including the names of every C++ source file, as well as the variables, functions, and structs they contained.

 This was a goldmine of information about not just the game's inner-workings, but its _source code._ This is the same lucky-break [the Diablo decompilation project](https://github.com/diasurgical/devilution) had.
-With it, much of the game's code was pre-documented and explained _for_ us, saving us the effort of doing it ourselves.
+With it, much of the game's code was pre-documented and explained, saving us the effort of doing it ourselves.
 In fact, the combination of easy-to-decompile code, and a near-full set of function/variable names, reduced much of the decompilation process to mere copy-paste.

-To top it all off, some of Cave Story's original source code would eventually see the light of day...
+To top it all off, some of Cave Story's original source code would eventually see the light of day:

 In early 2018, the Organya music engine was [released on GitHub](https://github.com/shbow/organya) by an old friend of Pixel's.
 On top of providing an insight into Pixel's coding